mixelpixel/LambdaSchoolTA/README.md

 ### DOM-JavaScript-mini
 - [Erich Hechavarria](https://github.com/LambdaSchool/DOM-JavaScript-mini/pull/60)
 ```
 Looks great - buttons work, layout's on point.
-I opened the page in Chrome, Firefox, Safari & Opera and the buttons all worked and the page layout looked good while resizing the browser.
+I opened the page in Chrome, Firefox, Safari & Opera and the buttons all worked.
+Page layout looked good while resizing the browser.
 No console warnings in the Chrome Dev Tools, well done!

 Suggestion for GitHub Pull Requests and commits:
 - Get in the habit of committing more often!